What is Heartworm in Dogs and How Do You Prevent It

 Can your dog test positive for heartworm infection

-If your dog has shown signs of heartworm disease, you may wonder, "can my dog get tested for canine heartworm disease?"
-The answer depends on your vet and the heartworm test methods they offer.
+If your dog has shown signs of heartworm disease, you may wonder if you can test them to be sure.
+The answer depends on your vet and the types of heartworm tests they offer.

 Blood tests are the only type of heartworm test that confirms if your dog has heartworm disease.
-But, there are other tests that can help determine whether or not your pet has been infected with heartworms.
-The two most common types of blood tests are microfilariae tests and antigen tests.
+There are specific blood tests that can help determine if your pet has a heartworm infection.
+The two most common types are microfilariae tests and antigen tests.

 This type of blood test detects if there are microfilariae (immature adults) in the bloodstream.
-If so, your dog is likely infected with adult heartworms.
+If so, your dog likely has heartworm disease.
 Microfilariae blood tests are challenging because it takes six months to detect them in your dog's bloodstream.

-Testing for heartworm is pretty routine.
-The results of these tests will help determine whether or not further testing should be performed prior to starting treatment options.
-If you suspect that your canine friend may have been exposed, schedule a dog check-up for annual testing right away.
+Testing for heartworm infection is pretty routine.
+The results of these tests help determine if they need further testing before starting treatment options.
+If you suspect that your canine friend has a heartworm infection, schedule a dog check-up for testing right away.

 Types of heartworm disease prevention

 Topical heartworm preventives are spot-on treatments applied to your pet’s skin and hair follicles.
-The active ingredient, moxidectin, helps kill heartworm and ticks within 24 hours.
+The active ingredient, moxidectin, helps kill heartworm larvae within 24 hours.
 Topicals are usually very affordable and are a good alternative if your dog doesn't enjoy their oral heartworm preventive treatment.

-Injections are a convenient option for treating heartworm disease in dogs who are at least six months old.
-This type of heartworm treatment is administered by a vet and lasts for about six months.
+Injections are a convenient option for treating heartworm in dogs who are at least six months old.
+This type of heartworm prevention requires a veterinarian's help.
+It can last anywhere from three to six months.

 The best way to prevent heartworm disease in dogs

-Heartworm infection and disease are dangerous and costly.
-That's why heartworm prevention is well worth the investment for your pet's health and happiness.
+Heartworm disease and infection are dangerous and costly.
+That's why preventative heartworm medication is well worth the investment for your pet's health and happiness.